youhgo/WFAPP/ressources/documentation/how_to_install.md

 ---

+## NOTE

+It is highly recommended to follow [this guide](./Configure_WAPP.md) if you don't plan to use the pre-configured DFIR-Orc.exe collection tool.

 ## 🔧 Configure Shared Volume

 To share results with other analysts, you need to create a shared volume between your host machine and the Docker containers.